Spartronics4915/Scouting-Data/README.md

 # (4) 9:15 Guarantee
 Barring unforseen circumstances, we intend to upload our data by 9:15pm on the first day of a competition.

-We don't guarentee perfect data but it should be good enough
+We don't guarentee perfect data but it should be good enough.

+We intend on posting scouting data first and pit scouting data might be uploaded later.

 # How to access the data